Skip to content

 Bulls are angered by the color red

-Bulls do not respond specifically to red.
-Cattle are dichromatic and cannot perceive red as a distinct color.
-What triggers a bull's charge is movement, not the color of the object moving.
-The red cape in bullfighting serves a purpose for human spectators, not the animal.
+Bulls do not respond specifically to the color red.
+Cattle have dichromatic vision and cannot perceive red as a distinct color from certain other colors.
+What actually provokes a bull's charge is movement, not the color of the object being waved, and the red cape used in bullfighting serves a purpose for human spectators, not the animal.

 What we know